f-ssemwanga/gcse-comp-sci/GCSESQLLesson.md

 ##  Practical: SQLite DB Browser
 **Setup**
-1. Download: DB Browser for SQLite
+1. Download: DB Browser for SQLite  from the company portal
 2. Install and open the application
 3. Create New Database: `library_system.db`